Roberto Martínez: Portugal

 On 9 January 2023, Martinez was announced as the head coach of Portugal, replacing Fernando Santos.
 His first game in charge took place on 23 March in a 4–0 home win over Liechtenstein at Estádio José Alvalade in the UEFA Euro 2024 qualifiers.
 On 11 September, Martinez led Portugal to their biggest victory in international history by defeating Luxembourg 9–0 at home.
 Martinez's Portuguese side were one of the first European sides to advance from qualifying into the UEFA Euro 2024 after their 3–2 win over Slovakia, making it their quickest qualification to a major tournament in their history.

 On 16 October, Portugal secured first place in their group, following a 5–0 away victory over Bosnia and Herzegovina.
 Following a 2–0 home over Iceland, Martinez led Portugal to a perfect qualification campaign, overtaking the record for most scored and least scored against in a qualifying campaign in the country's history, with a record of 36 goals scored and only two goals conceded, keeping nine clean sheets in the process.
 Portugal also became one of the few European national teams to win all of their matches for the qualifiers of the UEFA European Championship, with ten wins from ten matches, the first time in Portugal's international history.

 In their European Championship group, Portugal were paired with Georgia, Turkey and Czechia.
-With wins against Czechia and Turkey and a loss to Georgia, Portugal qualified for the Round of 16 as group winners, where they played against Slovenia.
+With wins against Czechia and Turkey and a loss to Georgia, Portugal qualified for the round of 16 as group winners, where they played against Slovenia.
 The game finished 0–0 and was decided on penalties, with Portuguese goalkeeper Diogo Costa saving each of Slovenia's penalties, while Portugal scored all of theirs.
-Facing France in the Quarter finals, the game again finished 0–0 and was decided on penalties; a miss by João Felix meant France won 5–3, and Portugal were eliminated.
+Facing France in the quarter-finals, the game again finished 0–0 and was decided on penalties; a miss by João Felix meant France won 5–3, and Portugal were eliminated.
+On 9 June 2025, Martínez guided Portugal to their second UEFA Nations League title after defeating the reigning European champions Spain 5–3 on penalties.

-On 9 June 2025, Roberto Martinez guided Portugal to their second UEFA Nations League title after defeating the reigning European champions Spain 5–3 on penalties.
+On 6 July 2026, following a 1–0 defeat to Spain in the round of 16 of the 2026 FIFA World Cup, Martínez announced his resignation with immediate effect.
+The team was heavily criticized for their performance, including former Euro 2016 winner Ricardo Quaresma, who harshly criticized Portugal's exit, questioning the narrative of Portugal's the best generation in national history, their passive playing style, and expressed deep frustration with the team's overall lack of ambition.